ministryofjustice/moj-frontend/docs/community/contribute.md

 ---
 layout: layouts/community.njk
-title: Propose a contribution
+title: Propose a component or pattern
 ---

-Our contribution process supports teams to add styles, components and patterns based on their users needs and service requirements, whilst guaranteeing the quality and usefulness of the MOJ Design System.
+Our contribution process supports teams to add components and patterns based on their users needs and service requirements, whilst guaranteeing the quality and usefulness of the MOJ Design System.

-Anyone can propose a new style, component or pattern.
+Anyone can propose a new component or pattern.

 ### Step 1: Check the contribution criteria